seohsirk/next-supabase-ai-template/README.md

 As the endpoint, remember to use the `/api/db/webhook` endpoint.
 If your APP url is `https://myapp.vercel.app`, the endpoint will be `https://myapp.vercel.app/api/db/webhook`.

 #### Adding Database Webhooks from Supabase Studio

+The below is only needed when going to production.
+The local development seed.sql script will add the webhooks for you.

 While you can create a migration to add the database webhooks, you can also add them from the Supabase Studio.